 She has established strong relationships across health, community and social sectors, locally and nationally.

 She has effectively led Specialist Mental Health Services and the wider mental health sector during a period of unprecedented increased demand as a consequence of post-earthquake issues.

 Toni has a strong interest in evidenced based decision making and the power of using data and information well.

-John’s the Operations Manager for Younger Person’s Community Mental Health and Addiction Services at MHAIDS 3DHB(Wairarapa, Hutt Valley and Capital & Coast DHBs).
-John’s worked in management of mental health and addiction services since the early 2000s.
-Young people’s health has been John’s main passion in mental health and in 2007/08 he was seconded to the Ministry of Health to work on youth mental health issues.
+John’s the Child and Youth Director for Pathways and their youth brand Real.
+John’s also worked for many years in management of DHB mental health and addiction services.
+John’s active in and passionate about in young people’s mental health.
+In 2007/08 he was seconded to the Ministry of Health to work on youth mental health issues.
 John’s interested in what helps young people build resilience and functional recovery in the face of mental health difficulties.
 John’s a NZ Registered Nurse and a graduate of the Blueprint Executive Leadership & Management Programme.
 John’s been a lead in the Child and Youth KPI stream since 2015, is a strong advocate for the KPI programme and the use of data in service improvement.

 Alison has worked as a Psychiatrist in Wellington mental health services in community psychiatry for over 25 years, and continues to work in the early psychosis team.

 She has held a number of clinical leadership roles.